 We have proven research expertise, with senior academics leading activities in a range of disciplines.
-These include finance and accounting, management, strategy, marketing, economics, international business and human resource management, as well as specialist areas such as tourism, events management, and food and nutrition.
+These include finance and accounting, management, strategy, marketing, economics, international business and human resource management, as well as specialist areas such as tourism, events management, hospitality and food and nutrition.

 Our research themes bring together researchers from across our School, which includes the departments of

 An additional research theme comes in the form of the Fair Shares Institute through which we are promoting new forms of democratic ownership and management across the world.